-Join Aaron F. Ross for an in-depth discussion in this video Using the Alembic format, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Using the Alembic format, part of Learning RealFlow.

 We can also export out of a 3D program using…alembic, which is an open source file format.…I've got Maya open here, and I'm going to save…out to an alembic cache, and load that into RealFlow.…Note that Maya has a RealFlow shelf,…and a RealFlow render kit shelf.…We don't actually even need those to do the…export process because…Maya supports alembic directly.…The same goes for 3ds Max.…We can just use the standard export command there.…One thing to keep in mind with Maya is that…your scene needs to be built at 1/100th scale…in order to be imported at the correct…scale within RealFlow.…